OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-reveal-effect/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Reveal Effect
+# 🐞 Creating a CSS-only Expanding Card with a Reveal Effect

 This document details how to create an expanding card effect using only CSS.
-No JavaScript is required.
-This effect reveals additional content when the card is hovered over.
-We'll be using CSS transitions and transforms to achieve this elegant animation.
+This effect reveals hidden content within a card upon hover, providing a visually engaging user experience without JavaScript.
+We'll be using CSS transitions and transforms to achieve this.

 ## Description of the Styling

-The styling creates a card with a hidden section.
-On hover, the card expands to reveal this hidden section smoothly.
-The expansion utilizes CSS transitions for a polished visual effect.
-We'll use a simple, clean design to focus on the core animation.
+This technique uses a single `<div>` element to represent the card.
+The hidden content is initially positioned outside the visible area of the card.
+On hover, we utilize CSS transitions to smoothly animate the height and transform properties of the card, revealing the hidden content.
+The effect is clean, subtle, and adds a touch of dynamism to your web page.

 ## Full Code